LassoSoft/LassoGuide/lasso_guide_source/server/command-line-tools.rst

 Special Environment Variables
 =============================

-There are four shell environment variables that have various effects on running lasso9, lassoserver, or custom Lasso executables.
+There are several environment variables that have various effects on running lasso9, lassoserver, or custom Lasso executables.
 The following lists the variables and a description of their function: